tobyond/attribeauty/README.md

 Experimental params sanitizer is now available.
 This will cast your params, and remove elements you want to exclude if `nil` or `empty`

+Why is this needed?
+Params arrive into the controller in a messy state.
+Booleans are not ready for caparison, integers are often strings, empty strings, and nils abound.
+Rails does the casting of params at the model, which is simple and elegant, but in many cases, these params are used for a multitude of things before hitting the database.
+I truly believe we need to cast them before they do anything.

 ```
 # app/controllers/my_controller.rb
 class MyController